Why Melatonin for Tinnitus Works

 What is the best form of melatonin to use?
 It can be confusing because there are multiple different formulations of melatonin, from standard pills, to gummies, to sublingual strips and drops.
 In addition, some melatonin products are marketed as fast-acting or quick-release formulas.

 In my view, the most important thing is to get a high quality formulation of melatonin.
-This is because there is wide variation in the actual dosage in many low-quality manufacturers that do not do quality control testing.
+There is wide variation in the actual dosage in many low-quality manufacturers that do not do quality control testing.
 As long as you have a high quality product, the effects will be consistent and you’ll figure out with experience when the best time is for you to take your melatonin.

 High Dose Melatonin for Tinnitus